About AIDSVu

 To protect the privacy of persons using PrEP, AIDSVu will not display PrEP data for counties when one or more of the following suppression criteria are met:

-- The number of persons using PrEP is less than three at the county-level and/or the denominator (number of people in the county in that population group) is less than 100.
-If the overall county has less than three PrEP users and/or the overall county population is less than 100, all data for the county are suppressed.
+- The number of persons using PrEP is greater than zero and less than three at the county-level and/or the denominator (number of people in the county in that population group) is less than 100.
+If the overall county has more than zero but less than three PrEP users and/or the overall county population is less than 100, all data for the county are suppressed.

 - For breakdowns by sex at the county-level, if either the male or female PrEP data are suppressed because of the numerator/denominator thresholds mentioned in #1, both sex groups are suppressed to prevent indirect identification.